 Many of my patients have found acupuncture helpful for improving their health and wellbeing; also for alleviating acute and chronic pain and distress arising from:

 - other musculoskeletal problems like tennis elbow and frozen shoulder

 - side-effects of cancer treatments

 - digestive issues such as IBS

 - menstrual and menopause-related problems

 - as well as a variety of other health conditions

 Acupuncture is considered suitable for all ages including babies, children and the elderly.
-It can be very effective as a stand-alone treatment, also when combined with conventional medicine, or with physical therapies like physiotherapy, osteopathy and sports massage.
+It can be very effective as a stand-alone treatment, also when combined with conventional medicine, or with physical therapies.

 How can acupuncture help me?

 Acupuncture is widely considered to be beneficial in helping with various types of illnesses and injuries - from clearly defined symptoms of pain and discomfort to more general feelings of ill health, reduced energy and low mood.
-Take a look at the BAcC research fact sheets to find out more about how acupuncture may be able to help you.
+Take a look at the British Acupuncture Council research fact sheets to find out more about how acupuncture may be able to help you.